 The allocation of frequency and time slots used for the bulletin board announcement should be coordinated between controlling stations.
 Other resource assignments are managed based on the content of the bulletin board and announcement signalling channels.
 The assignment may change dynamically (according to temporal demands).

-There are dedicated resources that are assigned to the terrestrial bulletin board and announcement channels, as described in Annexes 4 and 5.
+There are dedicated resources that are assigned to the terrestrial bulletin board and announcement signalling channels, as described in Annexes 4 and 5.

 Channels 2024, 2084, 2025 and 2085 are shared between multiple controlling stations.
 The resource sharing should be coordinated between shore station operators.
-This coordination can be done either directly between the operators or rely on the bulletin board and announcement channels of the shore stations, depending on the shore control areas, the resource assignment may vary.
+This coordination can be done either directly between the operators or rely on the bulletin board and announcement signalling channels of the shore stations, depending on the shore control areas, the resource assignment may vary.
 As an initial configuration for resource sharing, the controlling shore stations should adopt a static assignment in time and frequency.

 A VDES unit receiving conflicting bulletin boards for the same service area should maintain the bulletin board it was already using until it exits the conflicting service area.
 Upon exiting the conflicting service are, it can start using the different bulletin board received for the remainder of the area.
-An example of the desired behaviour is given in Fig. 68.
+An example of the desired behaviour is given in Fig. 65.